NVSL/QuadClass-Resources/labs/Sensing-And-Filtering/README.md

 Commit your results:

 1. Commit an updated version of `quad_firmware.ino` and `remote_firmware.ino`.
-2. Include a file called `noise.txt` that lists these values:
-   1. How quickly you are reading data from the IMU
-   2. The register name for each IMU configuration register you modified and the value you set it to (expressed using `|` and human-readable macros, not in binary or hex.)
-   3. Your ODR and ODR ratio.
-   4. The cutoff frequencies for the accelerometer and gyro filters.

 Once you've committed everything, create a tag called "sensing-and-filtering" Be sure to make it an "annotated" tag and push it to your repo (https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 Verify that it is visible on github.